top of page

 I've supported many families in both hospital and home birth settings.
 I work to be a compassionate, peaceful, and strong advocate for natural, physiological labor and birth.
 I LOVE when Dad wants to be hands-on and I get to coach new fathers on how to love on their wives in meaningful ways through labor.

-I am NRP certified and am deeply committed to helping families feel informed, calm, and confident as they welcome their babies into their arms.
+I am NRP certified and am currently going through StillBirthday's Bereavement doula course.
+With Her KC LLC is fully licensed and insured.
+I am deeply committed to helping families feel informed, calm, and confident as they welcome their babies into their arms.

 My Birth Philosophy